BZCoding/vagrant-templates/php/README.md

 ## Known Issues

- - not yet tested with Simphony
+ - not tested with Simphony
- - missing PHP7 support, see <https://www.linuxbabe.com/linux-server/upgrade-to-php7-on-linux-server-ubuntu-debian>
  - not fully tested with Nginx, see <https://www.nginx.com/resources/wiki/start/topics/examples/phpfcgi/>

 ## Customizations